trywilco/wilco-docs/docs/submitting-your-quest-for-review/quest-submission-checklist.md

 - [ ]  Order of steps is logical
 - [ ]  Quest overview README is included with the submission
 - [ ]  Textbook solution is included with the submission
+- [ ]  Make sure you included the names and email addresses of all contributors to the quest's README file

 ## Quest Design and Functionality